cpiro/bytesize/docs/index.rst

 │   100 kilobytes ╎   100 kB │
 │     1 megabyte  ╎     1 MB │

+The (non-short) formatter outputs a decimal point if and only if the quantity is exact.
+By default, switch to the next highest unit to avoid quantities between 1000 and 1024:

 >>> fmt(1000 * 1024**7 - 1)
 '999.9 ZiB'
 >>> fmt(1000 * 1024**7)
 '1000 ZiB'
 >>> fmt(1000 * 1024**7 + 1)
 '0.976 YiB'

+. . . or specify `cutoff=1024` if you don't mind quantities up to 1024:

 >>> bytesize.formatter(cutoff=1024)(1000 * 1024**7 + 1)
 '1000.
 ZiB'